PiggerRight/Write-ups-and-notes/OverTheWire/Bandit/Level16.md

 nmap -p 30001 localhost
 ```

-The state is `open`.
-Then, I establish a SSL/TLS connection to this port on localhost.
+The state is open, so a service is listening on this port and is reachable from localhost.

 ```bash
 openssl s_client -connect localhost:30001
 ```

-Finally, I paste the password of the user `bandit15` in and get the password of the next level.
+Then, I paste the password for bandit15 into the connection and receive the password for the next level.

 ## Key Takeaways